mzaieda/Twitter-Sentiment-Analysis-Mobile-App/mobile/README.md

 ## Setup
 Make sure you have Flutter installed on your system.
-To make sure everything is set up you can run:
+To verify that everything is set up you can run:

 ```
 flutter doctor